-- After crossing Pipp Brook the path turns right and you now simply follow it alongside the stream for 600m, with the recreation ground and then a lake on the left.
-Continue along London Road to its junction with the A24, turn left and cross over the dual carriageway at the pedestrian lights.
+- After crossing Pipp Brook follow the path round to the right and continue alongside the stream for 600m, with the recreation ground and then a lake on the left.
+At the end keep ahead on London Road to reach its junction with the A24.
+Cross over this dual carriageway at the pedestrian lights on the left.

 - Pippbrook Mill was one of six grain mills on this short river, which rises in the Greensand Hills to the south-west of Dorking and flows into the River Mole at Pixham.

 - The Old Carriage Road was built in the 1890s as the access road to Denbies House on the North Downs ridge, with one branch from Dorking and the other from Westcott.